brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

 ---
 layout: post
-title: Monitoring Camel with Prometheus in OpenShift
+title: Monitoring Camel with Prometheus in Red Hat OpenShift
 feature-img: "assets/img/pexels/monitoring-camel-blured2.jpeg"
-tags: [Camel, FIS, Fuse, Fabric8, Prometheus, Grafana, Kubernetes, OpenShift]
+tags: [Camel, FIS, Fuse, Fabric8, Prometheus, Grafana, Kubernetes, OpenShift, Docker]
 ---

-This walk-through example will encourage you to build an *Apache Camel* application from scratch, deploy it in a *Kubernetes* environment, gather metrics using *Prometheus* and display them in *Grafana*.
+This walk-through example will encourage you to build an [*Apache Camel*](http://camel.apache.org/) application from scratch, deploy it in a [*Kubernetes*](https://kubernetes.io/) environment, gather metrics using [*Prometheus*](https://prometheus.io/) and display them in [*Grafana*](https://grafana.com/).
 Monitoring will automatically adjust when the system scales up or down.

 ## Table of Contents